cajacko/writing/writing/unusual-opinons.md

 - Capital punishment should be banned everywhere (95% agree with this statement)
 - Patriotism is bad for humanity (70% agree with this statement)
 - Genetic engineering is okay (70% agree with this statement)
+- Genetically engineering everyone to look like Elvis should be compulsory (🕺 0.00001% agree with this statement)
 - Smoking should be banned in public (60% agree with this statement)
 - It's okay not to vote if you think any of the parties that could get in are fine (70% agree with this statement)
 - There should be a basic free version of the internet supplied by the government (80% agree with this statement)